What is Federal Work-Study?

 No. Because the work study award represents money to be earned, it is not considered a credit against pending charges and will not show as a credit on your bill.

 Should I notify the Office of Student Financial Aid if I decide to decline my FWS award?

 Yes!
-If you have been awarded work-study and you decide not to participate in the program please notify the Financial Aid Office in writing so that the funding can be given to someone who wishes to participate.
+If you have been awarded work-study and you decide not to participate in the program please notify the Work Study Coordinator or the Financial Aid Office in writing so that the funding can be given to someone who wishes to participate.

 Are Federal Work Study wages considered taxable income?

 Yes.
 Federal Work Study wages are taxable income.
 If taxes were withheld from your paycheck, you probably are eligible for a refund depending of course on your total annual earnings.
 It is in your best interest that you file a federal tax return with the IRS by April 15th.
 You will receive W-2 forms from BRCC for your work study earnings.